-Meet Holly: Holly was a 13 year old cat brought to Saving Grace who suffered from end stage kidney failure.
+Holly was a 13 year old cat brought to Saving Grace who suffered from end stage kidney failure.
 Her quality of life was still upholding, but she was not an eligible candidate for adoption.
-This lead to Holly remaining in foster for 201 days until her end of life came.
+This led to Holly remaining in foster for 201 days until her end of life came.

 What type of animals can I foster?